freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-arrays/66edcccbba6dacdb65a59067.md

 #### --answer--

-It counts the number of rows in a 2D array.
+It counts the number of top-level elements in a 2D array.

 ### --question--